RConsortium/rconsortium_website/README.md

 Make a pull request and assign a reviewer.
 The reviewer should test the request locally by switching to the test branch.
 Run`quarto render` and `quarto preview` to view the site locally.

-Once the pull request is accepted, view the workflow status run in GitHub actions.
+Once the pull request is accepted, view the workflow status run in GitHub actions.# Cache clear Sun Sep 14 14:32:32 PDT 2025